 Dentsply Sirona believes that its manufacturing capabilities are important to its success.
 The manufacturing processes of the Company's products require substantial and varied technical expertise.
 Complex materials technology and processes are necessary to manufacture the Company's products.
-Where it can improve quality and customer service and lower costs, the Company endeavors to automate its global manufacturing operations.
+Where the Company can improve quality and customer service and lower costs, we endeavor to automate our global manufacturing operations.